LEAH Summer Internships Application

 More about LEAH Daly:

-As a LEAH Daly intern, you will learn about different life sciences topics including drug development, personal genetics, and food/nutrition.
+As a LEAH Daly intern, you will explore different life sciences topics including drug development, genetics, and food/nutrition.
 You will learn lab techniques such as micro-pipetting, gel electrophoresis, PCR, and protein purification.
-Most of your work will be instructor-led.
-You will also attend weekly field trips to STEM companies to learn about different careers in the life sciences.
+The first two weeks of lab activities will be instructor-led.
+In final three weeks, you and your student partners will work independently on a specific project, with guidance from instructors.
+You will design the experiments, collect data, redesign experiments, if needed, and present your project at the symposium.
+You will also attend field trips to STEM companies and meet science professionals to learn about a variety of possible life sciences career paths.

 More about LEAH Knox: